jdrichardsappacad/react-2021/week-14/practices/14-context-part1/README.md

 where all your horoscope context will be placed.

 At the top of this file, import `createContext` from `react` and create your context called `HoroscopeContext`.
-You will not need a default value, so leave it empty.
 If you're lost, don't forget to checkout [documentation][create-context].
 Make sure to `export` your `HoroscopeContext`.

 Awesome!
 We have created our context, now let's use our provider.